ivanllopard/clang/_posts/2014-07-19-clang-hack.markdown

 Similar to nios2-elf-gcc, nios2-clang depends on nios2 system includes installed at H-i686-pc-linux-gnu/nios2-elf/include.

-The compiler is still at its "hack" state, it has not been tested on a real board yet (coming soon!).
-Please feel free to clone the repo and submit patches!
+The compiler is still at its "hack" state, it has not been tested on a real board yet.
+Please feel free to test it and submit patches !

 [altera-nios2-eds]: https://www.altera.com/download/software/nios-ii
 [nios2-elf-toolchain]: ftp://ftp.altera.com/outgoing/download/support/ip/processors/nios2/gnu/nios2_gnu_gcc4_13.0.gz